jcmartins/proposal/design/586-custom-attributes.md

 ## Implementation

 1. Implement a library for dealing with marshaling and unmarshaling data types with extended attributes.
-Make sure the library handles govaluate integration.
+Make sure the library handles govaluate integration. (https://github.com/sensu/sensu-go/issues/586)
+1. Fork and patch govaluate to support nested Parameters.
+Try to get it merged upstream. (https://github.com/Knetic/govaluate/pull/84)
-1. Make use of the library in the Check data type.
+1. Make use of the library in the Check data type. (https://github.com/sensu/sensu-go/issues/603)
-1. Make use of the library in the Environment data type.
+1. Make use of the library in the Environment data type. (https://github.com/sensu/sensu-go/issues/604)
+1. Add support for setting extended attributes in the CLI for Check and Environment. (https://github.com/sensu/sensu-go/issues/458)